newbootz/ghissues/README.txt

       Lists open issues after refreshing the local issues cache file.

   ghissues create
       Creates new issue.
-You get promted for valeus
+You get prompted for values

 You need a .ghissues file in the directory from which you invoke the app.
 It needs